jeromyanglim/introduction-to-r-one-day-workshop/README.md

 # Introduction to R: One Day Workshop
 # Workshop Materials

-* Download workshop materials and unzip them to a place on your computer: https://github.com/jeromyanglim/introduction-to-r-one-day-workshop/archive/master.zip
+* Download workshop materials and unzip them to a folder on your computer: https://github.com/jeromyanglim/introduction-to-r-one-day-workshop/archive/master.zip
 * Once you have installed the software below, the workshop files include a file called "check-r-installation.r".
 If you open that file in RStudio and run the